Mercury Is Entering Capricorn, So Make Your New Year’s Resolutions Now

 As 2019 comes to a close, Mercury, the planet of communication, will enter the sign of Capricorn on December 28th.
 Capricorn is known for hard work, planning, and practicality, so maybe we’ll finally stick to our New Year’s resolutions.

-“Mercury in Capricorn is very pragmatic and reasonable, preferring to analyze matters through a clear logical lens — never letting emotions change their opinions and fact-finding,” astrologer Lisa Stardust explains.
+“Mercury in Capricorn is very pragmatic and reasonable, preferring to analyse matters through a clear logical lens — never letting emotions change their opinions and fact-finding,” astrologer Lisa Stardust explains.

 This energy will be particularly apparent in the way we communicate.
 Stephanie Powell, head of content at Astrology.com and Horoscope.com, says, “When Mercury is in Capricorn, our communication planet exudes a collective energy in a reserved manner.
 The way we process information and the way that we communicate our ideas filters through a practical lens.
 Our mental energy shifts its focus and moves toward conversations that are goal oriented and about our long-term future.”